Chinese warship in Cyprus to aid Syrian chemical weapons removal

 “China supports the efforts of the international community to destroy the Syrian chemical weapons ... we wish this operation a success,” said Liu Xinsheng, the Chinese ambassador to Cyprus.

-Photis Photiou, the defense minister of Cyprus, said after meeting Chinese officials that he expected the operation would start “any day now”.
+Photis Photiou, the defence minister of Cyprus, said after meeting Chinese officials that he expected the operation would start “any day now”.

 The U.S. vessel, the Cape Ray, is due to leave the United States for the Mediterranean in about two weeks.

-Dozens of Chinese nationals in Cyprus converged on the quay of Limassol port, about 160 miles west of the Syrian port city of Latakia from where the chemicals will be shipped.
+Dozens of Chinese nationals in Cyprus converged on the quay of Limassol port, about 160 miles (250 kms) west of the Syrian port city of Latakia from where the chemicals will be shipped.

 Loudspeakers blared Chinese music as Chinese flags were waved by women in traditional yellow and red costumes.